jsgroth/jgenesis/backend/snes-coprocessors/README.md

 Each of these was only used in 1 game: _F1 ROC II: Race of Champions_ (ST010) and _Hayazashi Nidan Morita Shougi_ (ST011)

+### ST018

+Pre-programmed 32-bit ARMv3 CPU clocked at 21 MHz.
+Used by 1 game, _Hayazashi Nidan Morita Shougi 2_

 ### Super FX

 Programmable custom-designed RISC-like CPU with hardware to automatically convert plotted bitmap graphics to the SNES bitplane graphics format.
 Used by 8 released games including _Star Fox_ and _Yoshi's Island_, as well as the (originally) unreleased _Star Fox 2_

-## Not Supported

-### ST018

-Pre-programmed 32-bit ARMv3 CPU clocked at 21 MHz.
-Used by 1 game, _Hayazashi Nidan Morita Shougi 2_